microsoft/vscode-cmake-tools/docs/variants.md

 > **Important:**
 > CMake Tools does not respect `CMAKE_CONFIGURATION_TYPES`.
 Only the default configuration types listed above are present.
 A custom variant file is required to load other build types.

 For smaller projects, you don't need to provide a custom `cmake-variants.yaml` file.
-The default CMake build types will work fine.
+The default CMake build types work fine.

 Large projects with more complex configuration options can specify additional build variants.